Cyber resiliency is the key to business continuity

 While there is a need to prevent all means of unauthorized entry, this approach is no longer enough.
 Despite best protection, there’s a more than 1 in 4 chance than a given company will incur a data breach, according to the Ponemon report.

 Many organizations are starting to rethink their cyber strategy and are adopting an integrated, holistic approach that includes not only prevention but also rapid recovery once a breach occurs.
-While these incidents may be impossible to prevent entirely, how an enterprise reacts to them can mean the difference between a nuisance and an outright catastrophe.
+While these cyber incidents may be impossible to prevent entirely, how an enterprise reacts to them can mean the difference between a nuisance and an outright catastrophe.

 Cyber resiliency is the new mindset, combining both information security and business continuity.
 By taking a life cycle approach to cyber resiliency, organizations can prepare, protect, detect, respond and rapidly recover from cyberattacks.
 The overall goal is to minimize downtime and loss and to take a more business-focused, customer-oriented mindset.
 This type of model helps build a high level of trust between the enterprise and its customers, leading to stronger brand loyalty and increasing faith in the organization as a safe and reliable steward of critical data.